Exercise - Connect Azure Storage Explorer to Azure Data Lake Storage

 Azure Storage Explorer isn't just about storage accounts.
 You can also use it to investigate and download data from Azure Data Lake Storage.

-You've seen how simple it's to create and manage blob and queue resources in your Azure storage account.
-Now you want to push your understanding further and see how the storage account connects to your developers' data lake, which they use to store infrastructure data for the CRM system.
+You've learned how simple creating and managing blob and queue resources in your Azure Storage account is.
+Now you want to push your understanding further and learn how the storage account connects to your developers' data lake, which they use to store infrastructure data for the CRM system.

 Azure Data Lake Storage Gen2 isn't a dedicated service or account type.
 It's a set of capabilities that you unlock by enabling the hierarchical namespace feature of an Azure Storage account.
 Here, you'll learn how to use Storage Explorer to connect to Azure Data Lake Storage Gen2, create a container, and upload data into it.